jaredscottwilson/URLScanBot/README.md

 A Slackbot to perform periodic URLScan queries and kick the results back to a Slack channel

+Shout out to @DC423 for the introduction to the use of Slacker and for portions of the Slack integration code.

 ####Requirements####

 pip install slacker